 - Valid juvenile court order(s) that make the required determinations and include or are supported by evidence of the factual basis for the court’s determinations.

-- Written consent (PDF) from the U.S. Department of Health and Human Services (HHS) if you are in HHS custody and the juvenile court order also changes your custody status or placement.
+- Written consent (PDF) from the U.S. Department of Health and Human Services Office of Refugee Resettlement if you are in HHS custody and the juvenile court order also changes your custody status or placement.

 - Form G-28, Notice of Entry of Appearance as Attorney or Accredited Representative, if you have an attorney or accredited representative who represents you.

-On May 6, 2022, USCIS implemented updated guidance (PDF, 323.28 KB) to consider deferred action for noncitizens with an approved Form I-360 for SIJ classification who cannot apply for adjustment of status solely because an immigrant visa number is not immediately available.
+On May 6, 2022, USCIS implemented updated guidance to consider deferred action (PDF, 323.28 KB) (PDF, 323.28 KB) for noncitizens with an approved Form I-360 for SIJ classification who cannot apply for adjustment of status solely because an immigrant visa number is not immediately available.
 Deferred action is an act of prosecutorial discretion that defers proceedings to remove a noncitizen from the United States for a certain period of time.
 Deferred action does not provide lawful status.

-A separate request for deferred action is not required for noncitizens with SIJ classification who are ineligible to adjust status solely because an immigrant visa number is not immediately available.
-USCIS automatically conducts deferred action determinations for such persons.
-A separate request for deferred action will not be accepted by USCIS.
+If you have SIJ classification and you are ineligible to adjust status solely because an immigrant visa number is not immediately available, we will automatically conduct a deferred action determination for you.
+You do not need to file a separate request for deferred action; if you do, we will not accept it.

-If USCIS grants you deferred action, we will notify you.
+If we grant you deferred action, we will notify you.
 SIJ classified noncitizens who have moved since their Form I-360 was approved should update their address with USCIS to ensure that they receive immigration-related correspondence, including correspondence related to deferred action.
-More information on changing your address with USCIS can be found at https://www.uscis.gov/addresschange.
+See the How to Change Your Address webpage for more information

 For additional information on deferred action for SIJs who cannot apply for adjustment of status solely because an immigrant visa number is not immediately available, go to Volume 6, Part J: Special Immigrant Juveniles, Chapter 4- Adjudication, Section G. Deferred Action.

-If you have been granted SIJ classification (which means your Form I-360 petition has been approved), you may be eligible to apply for a Green Card by filing Form I-485, Application to Register Permanent Residence or Adjust Status.
-This is also known as applying for lawful permanent resident (LPR) status or adjustment of status.
+If you have been granted SIJ classification (which means we approved your Form I-360 petition), you may be eligible to apply for a Green Card by filing Form I-485, Application to Register Permanent Residence or Adjust Status.
+This is also known as applying for lawful permanent resident status or adjustment of status.